Quebec woman dies from blood clot after receiving AstraZeneca vaccine; experts stress rarity

 "It puts a face on a statistic and for us, statistics are always people, and there's no way of knowing who the person is who is going to react that way," he added.
 "People don't get vaccinated to die.
 It's rare, and we can't predict it.
 But for the population at large, vaccination remains beneficial."

+Boyer sought help at the nearest hospital and was then transferred to the Montreal Neurological Institute-Hospital before she died of cerebral thrombosis on April 23, the release said.

+The family is asking for privacy and encouraging people who get the vaccine to stay alert for symptoms or unusual reactions and to contact health-care professionals if in doubt.

-"I'm very sad to know that a 54-year-old woman in good shape... died because she was vaccinated," added Quebec Premier Francois Legault.
+"I'm very sad to know that a 54-year-old woman in good shape... died because she was vaccinated," Quebec Premier Francois Legault said.

 - Complete coverage at CTVNews.ca/coronavirus